Sell In May And Go Away

 The Economic Scenarios

 The Conference Board recently published an analysis of four economic scenarios for 2020, which include a quick recovery, as well as a V-shaped, U-shaped and W-shaped recovery.
 The GDP contractions for each of these four scenarios range from 3.6 to 7.4%.
-A quick recovery seems to be off the table, as we didn’t see a peak in Covid-19 cases by mid-April, which was the condition for that outlook.
+A quick recovery seems to be off the table, as we didn't see a peak in COVID-19 cases by mid-April, which was the condition for that outlook.

 A V-shaped recovery requires a peak in new cases in early May, which looks questionable now, leading to a deep contraction in Q2, led by consumption.
 That would be followed by a significant double-digit recovery in Q3, hence making for a V-shape economic recovery, like what we have seen in the stock market.

 The U-shaped recovery, which I think is most likely, means that we see a record contraction of as much as 30% in Q2, followed by no growth in Q3, and return to growth in Q4.
-The recovery is slower due to social distancing practices by consumers and businesses that balances protecting health with restarting the economic engine.
+The recovery is slower due to social distancing practices by consumers and businesses that balance protecting health with restarting the economic engine.
 The interesting aspect of both the V-shaped and U-shaped recoveries is that the Conference Board sees GDP contracting at nearly the same rate for the entire year.

 The worst-case scenario is a W-shaped recovery that results from a significant second wave that requires new shelter-in-place orders for Q4.
 That would lead to a double-dip recession.
 I think that the odds are good we will have a treatment by the fall that should help reduce the fear of infection, and if a vaccine is in production by year end, then that would further support the economic outlook, taking the worst case off the table.
 Still, this is a distinct possibility that the stock market is not discounting at all.